An Alon-Tarsi Style Theorem for Additive Colorings: Constructing

-Step 2: Union all of the digraphs $H_{vw}$ from Step 1, and add a new vertex $v^*$ for each $v\in V(D)$.
+Step 2: Union all of the digraphs $H_{vw}$ from Step 1, along with vertices $v^*$ for each $v\in V(D)$.
 Orient an edge outward from $v^*$ to each vertex of the form $v^{vw}$ that was a source vertex in step 1.
-For each vertex $x^{vw}$ that was the endpoint of one of the directed paths created in step 1, orient an edge away from $x^{vw}$ and towards $x^*$.